 Investment property owners can successfully manage their own rentals.
-If you’ve looked at the options and decided you have the time, patience and willingness to learn all the duties of a landlord, this advice from professional property managers may help you do it well.
+If you’ve looked at the options and decided you have the time, patience, and willingness to learn all the landlord’s duties, this advice from professional property managers may help you do it well.
 Here are four expert tips to make self-management a little easier.

 - Be Proactive With Your Time

 Make the time to periodically examine and inspect your investment properties.
 Don’t wait for reports of problems from your tenants.
 Routine visits will allow you to spot and take care of problems early – such as a slow leak or a tenant who isn’t caring for the property adequately – before they become bigger and more costly issues.

 Regular communication with your tenants also gives them a chance to mention potential maintenance issues that they might not have thought to report otherwise, give you a heads up about a problematic upstairs neighbor, or bring up other issues that you may not see.
 Your presence and interest also sends the message that you care about the property and what happens to it and expect them to, as well.
 It also shows good tenants that you want them to have a good experience.

 - Expect The Unexpected